teekenzie/Convex-Hull-Algorithms-Visualizer/README.md

 While drawing out the image to my mom, it came to me that my mom might not be the only one that has a hard time understanding the algorithm without an image.
 With that, I decided to build a visualizer that would enable users to see the algorithm they chose work on the points they chose, enabling them to have first-hand experience while learning about convex-hull algorithms.

-## Prerequisites
-Make sure you have the latest version of Java Runtime Environment.

 ## Known Issue(s)
 Currently, these are the issues I have found and is actively trying to find a solution to it. <br>